datacarpentry/stata-economics/_episodes/02-data-quality.md

 > > ![Variable names are not read]({{ "/img/import-header.png" | relative_url }})
 > > This is because WDI uses years for variable names, but Stata does not allow purely numeric variable names.
 > > ![Variable names are not read]({{ "/img/import-header-2.png" | relative_url }})
-> > You can force Stata to use the values in row 1 as variable names.
+> > You can have Stata use the values in row 1 as variable names by using varnames option.
 > > ```
 > > import delimited "data/WDIData.csv",  varnames(1) clear
 > > ```
 > > {: .source}
 > > But since 1960, 1961, etc., are not valid variable names, these will still be called `v5` through `v64`.